tropiano/tropianhs/_posts/2025-05-08-april-report.md

 Same as last month really.

-I have got now **38 subscribers on my YT channel, 5 more than last week** and the subscribers on the **TG channel grew to 60, 13 more than last month**.
-I hope to get to 100 before the end of the football season.
+I have got now **40 subscribers on my YT channel, 2 more than last month** and the subscribers on the **TG channel grew to 68, 8 more than last month**.
+The problem is that I got banned from r/sportsbook.
+Too much promotion they say.

 ## [Freelancing][personal]